Getting married in Dorset

 It costs £35 per person to give notice of marriage or civil partnership.

-See the Gov.uk information about giving notice of marriage or civil partnership including documents you'll need to take with you and information for foreign nationals.
+Find out what documents you'll need to bring to your appointment and see the Gov.uk information about giving notice of marriage or civil partnership including information for foreign nationals.

 If you live outside of the Dorset Council area